Some Tips for Dealing with Anxiety or Panic Episodes

 It's useful to know something about adrenalin that pertains to anxiety.
 There is something like a "primary and secondary" shots of adrenalin that we get during our anxiety episode.
 The primary one happens at the very onset of it, and at this point it's good to remember the saying: "It's not our emotions that hurt, but our resistance to them".

 Think about it.
 As that first sign of anxiety shows its ugly face when we least expect it - do we tense up in that natural reflex reaction to something unpleasant, or we just accept it and let it run its course?
-It's all about retraining our nervous system, so we can skip that secondary shot of adrenalin by putting a Mona Lisa smile on our face, chin up, dropped shoulders - while acting as if nothing is happening at all.
+It's all about retraining our nervous system, so we can skip that secondary shot of adrenalin by putting a Mona Lisa smile on our face, chin up, dropped shoulders---while acting as if nothing is happening there at all.

 Remember, anxiety is basically an alarm coming from your survival mechanism, and as false as it may be, it has to be dealt with and shut down.
 By acting as if nothing of a threat is happening you are rewiring your brain to take those alarms less and less seriously.
 Until one day when they disappear altogether.

-On the other hand, when you tense up and take it seriously, leaving a party, going to bed, pecking on tranquilizers - you keep that response trigger-happy.
+On the other hand, when you tense up and take it seriously, leaving a party, telling everyone how you are not feeling well, going to bed, pecking on tranquilizers---your worrying-over-worrying gives you that second shot of adrenaline.
+That resisting to the initial sensation of anxiety makes it worse.

 Time to Loosen Up a Bit